-The next release of these statistics will be 20 December 2018.
+The next release of these statistics will be February 2019.
 We will publish these statistics on a monthly basis but may adjust content and timing as feedback is assessed.
 We will take into account what data is reported and how this is happening.

-Please note that the Apprenticeship and levy statistics: December 2018 statistics publication will provide an update to the apprenticeship service registrations and commitments only.
-The first apprenticeship starts figures covering the 2018/19 academic year will be reported in January 2019.
+Please note that the Apprenticeship and levy statistics: February 2019 statistics publication will contain apprenticeship starts figures covering the first five months of the 2018/19 academic year and apprenticeship service registrations and commitments based on returns to the end of January 2019.